abhaynayar/obsidian/notes/web.md

 - If certain characters are blocked, use illegal unicode chars in Burp Intruder.
 - Be aware of double encodings, browsers automatically URL-encode certain things.
 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
-- For a newline, somtimes you need CRLF, individual CR or LF might not work, therefore use: `%0d%0a` (webhacking.kr - 38).
+- For a newline, somtimes you need CRLF, individual CR or LF might not work: `%0d%0a` (webhacking.kr - 38).
 - Just because request fails with one method doesn't mean it will fail with a different method.
 Try `PUT` instead of `GET`.